2021 Iowa Catholic Conference

 - Programs to assist persons re-entering the community from incarceration

-- Providing voting rights to those who have been convicted of felonies and have completed their sentence
+- A state constitutional amendment providing voting rights to those who have been convicted of felonies and have completed their sentence

 - Passage of legislation enabling Gun Violence Restraining Orders